 - Low flow (mainly involving the veins and sometimes the lymph vessels)

-The risk factors for vascular malformations are unknown, but appear to be affected by hormones.
-Vascular malformations often grow during puberty, pregnancy or with the use of oral contraceptives.
+Vascular malformations are often caused by hormones.
+They can grow during puberty, pregnancy or with the use of oral contraceptives.

 Symptoms will depend on the type of vascular malformation and its location.
-Sometimes, they cause no symptoms.
-When they do cause problems, common symptoms include:
+Common symptoms include:

 - Abnormal functioning of an organ involved with the vascular malformation

-The treatment will depend on the type of vascular malformation a patient has.
+Treatment depends on the type of vascular malformation.
 Common treatments include:

-- Laser therapy: Birthmarks can be removed by treating them with a laser.
+- Laser therapy: Birthmarks can be removed with laser treatment.